Is the light neutralino thermal dark matter in the pMSSM ruled out?

-In this paper, we study the current status of the light neutralino DM in MSSM for both positive and negative values of the higgsino mass parameter, $\mu$.
-It should be noted that a positive value of $\mu$ is indicated for a supersymmetric explanation for the discrepancy between the experimentally measured value of the $(g-2)_\mu$, and the SM prediction\,\cite{Muong-2:2021ojo}.
-Due to the prevalent uncertainties in the estimation of the hadronic contributions in the SM prediction, we prefer to have an agnostic attitude towards the sign of $\mu$.
-As the Large Hadron Collider (LHC) is gearing up for Run-3 and will start collecting data soon, a careful study of the overall status of this scenario is very timely to identify the interesting regions of the parameter space which can be a focal point of the LHC searches at Run-3.
+In this Letter, we study the current status of the light neutralino DM in the MSSM for both positive and negative values of the higgsino mass parameter $\mu$.
+It is worth noting that the supersymmetric explanation for the discrepancy between the experimentally measured value of the $(g-2)_\mu$ and the SM prediction\,\cite{Muong-2:2021ojo} typically requires $\mu > 0$.
+Due to the prevalent uncertainties in estimating the hadronic contributions in the SM prediction, we prefer an agnostic attitude towards the sign of $\mu$.
+As the Large Hadron Collider~(LHC) is gearing up for Run-3 and will start collecting data soon, a careful study of the overall status of this scenario is very timely to identify the interesting regions of the parameter space which can be a focal point of the LHC searches at Run-3.